Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 The Bottom Line

 I believe anyone with strong determination can do it.
 Pick sub-niches that interest you and study them to build your expertise.
-With a touch of love for life science and a few basic writing skills, you can be on your way to be a top-notch health writer.
+With a touch of love for life science and a few basic writing skills, you can be on your way to be a top-notch medical writer.
 I wish you well.